sib-swiss/NGS-longreads-training/docs/course_material/server_login.md

 ## Learning outcomes

+**After having completed this chapter you will be able to:**

-* Setup a connection with a local computer and remote host with `ssh`
+* Setup a connection between a local computer and remote host with `ssh`
 * Setup and use a script editor to add and modify scripts on a remote computer
 * Setup and use FileZilla to copy files from a remote machine to a local computer
 * Use the command line to: